 The Inn at the Presidio is not your normal hotel.
 It's located at Pershing Hall, once an elegant home for bachelor officers when the Presidio was a military post.
 It was remodeled to include 22 spacious rooms, 17 of which are suites with gas fireplaces.

 Staying at the Inn at the Presidio is a unique experience.
 It's a peaceful and quite retreat that is just steps from a major, thriving city.

 Here are just a few of the features of this bed and breakfast:

-Bus: The bus is another option, although only a few buses have stops inside the Presidio San Francisco.
+Bus: Muni bus is another option, although only a few buses have stops inside the Presidio San Francisco.
 From Union Square, you can take the 1 California to the Arguello & California stop and then transfer to the 43 Masonic.
 The 43 Masonic has three stops right in the Presidio, so you can easily get to the heart of the action (shown as B43 on the map).

 Car: This is one of the few places in San Francisco where it is easy to park.
 However, make sure you read the signs carefully before you leave your car.
-There is a large parking lot on Montgomery Street near the Main Post, which is close to the Walt Disney Museum and the bowling alley.
+There is a large parking lot on Montgomery Street near the Main Post, close to the Walt Disney Museum and the bowling alley.
 Other spots are dedicated to those with permits during the week, but are usually open for others on the weekend.
 You can also sometimes grab a spot on the street outside the Lombard Gate.
-The three marked on the map above (P) are full time visitor parking lots.
+The three lots marked on the map above (P) are full time visitor parking lots.

 PresidiGo: The best way to get around the Presidio San Francisco once you arrive is by taking the PresidiGo.
 This is a free shuttle service with designated stops throughout the park.
 There are two routes, the Crissy Field route (the best one for most attractions) and the Presidio Hills route (takes you out to Baker Beach and past the golf course).